Overview

 The FDA allows products labeled "alcohol-free" to have fatty alcohols.

-Learn more about Glycine Soja OilThis ingredient is commonly known as Patchouli oil.
+Learn more about Glycine Soja OilThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilPotassium Phosphate is the term for the salts of potassium and phosphate ions.
 Our bodies naturally create and use potassium phosphate.